Italian General Confederation of Labour

 It has been the most important Italian trade union since its creation.
 It has a membership of over 5.5 million.
-Along with the decline of membership within its political counterpart, the Democratic Party (PD), its membership is in steep decline since 2013, with the percentage of pensioners in constant rise.
-On 1 July 2015, the number of working adults reached a ceiling at 2.185.099.
 The CGIL is currently the second-largest trade union in Europe, after the German DGB, which has over 6 million members.
 The CGIL is affiliated with the International Trade Union Confederation and the European Trade Union Confederation, and is a member of the Trade Union Advisory Committee to the OECD.